 - 4. Select and download the latest version of the BIG-IP SSL Orchestrator .rpm file. - 5.
-Read the appropriate Release Notes before attempting to use the file. - 6.
-Log into the F5 system.
+Read the appropriate Release Notes before attempting to use the file.

+- 6. Log into the F5 system.
 On the F5 web UI in the Main menu, navigate to SSL Orchestrator > Configuration and click Upgrade SSL Orchestrator in the upper right. - 7.
-Click Choose File and navigate to the .rpm file you downloaded.
+Click Choose File and navigate to the downloaded .rpm file.
 Select it and click Open. - 8.
 Click Upload and Install.